sysukili/kili_blog/readme.md

----
-title: "A personal blog mainly about statistics"
+# A personal blog mainly about statistics

-date: "2025-2-18"
-format: gfm
----
+2025-02-18

 Here is how it looks like,hope you can also enjoy it.